Pawelwl/Pawelwl.github.io/index.md

 ![Image](/docs/assets/DS_LanguageHaveWorkedWith.png)

 Python is the most common language for Data Scientists.
 SQL and R are on the second and third place respecitvely.
 A growing interest in Julia and decreasing interest in Scala is visible.
 It will be interesting to observe Julia development in the upcoming years.
 The above information can be an good indicator for people planning to switch to a Data Scientist role.
 Learning Python seems as an obvious first choice, followed by SQL on the second place.

 #### 5.2.
 Most popular technologies
-The following relevant for Data Scientists technologies are analysed: 'Keras', 'NumPy', 'Pandas', 'Scikit-learn', 'TensorFlow', 'Torch/PyTorch'.
+The following relevant from the point of view of Data Scientists technologies are analysed in time: 'Keras', 'NumPy', 'Pandas', 'TensorFlow', 'Torch/PyTorch'.

 ![Image](/docs/assets/DS_MiscTechHaveWorkedWith.png)

 Numpy and Pandas are the two top technologies among Data Scientists.
-Essentially that are Python libraries for data analysis and numerical computations.
+Essentially they are Python libraries for numerical computations and data analysis.
 The other three technologies refer to deep learning.
 Tensorflow is the most popular one.
-However, when looking at the trends it looks that interest in Tensorflow is stable / decreasing and interest in Torch/PyTorch is rising.
+However, when looking at the trends it seems that interest in Tensorflow is stable / decreasing and interest in Torch/PyTorch is rising.

 #### 6. Do mental health problems and accessibility issues affect Data Scientists?
 #### 6.1.
 Accessibility